How to Leverage Enterprise Podcast Solutions to Create Podcasts Employees Will Want to Listen to

 Create a checklist for your podcast production.
 Are you following the same process for pre-production (booking guests, planning episode topics, purchasing equipment if needed), production (setup and recording), and post-production (editing and planning promotion)?

-Your show name, audience access, and show graphics will likely remain the same each episode.
+Your show name, audience access, and show graphics will likely remain the same in each episode.
 However, other episodes will have components that change each time.
 Your file and episode name will be unique, as will tags, links, and other metadata.

-Here’s a truth for any podcast: your first episode will likely be your worst one.
+Here’s the truth for any podcast: your first episode will likely be your worst one.
 You’re still figuring out what works best, and you don’t have nearly as much data or audience feedback to work with.

 That’s okay — if you’re learning with each passing episode.

 During your initial planning stages, you ideally outlined business objectives.
-Maybe you’re looking to increase revenue or productivity, or reduce costs associated with employee churn.
+Maybe you’re looking to increase revenue or productivity or reduce costs associated with employee churn.
 You could be more focused on building company culture and increasing diversity and inclusion scores and confidence across team members.

 Those objectives will help you monitor the performance of your podcast.
 And you can dig even deeper into specific episodes through a podcast analytics dashboard.

-With uStudio, it’s simply a matter of looking at each episode in the app.
+As mentioned, if you use the right enterprise podcast solution that includes analytics, it’s simply a matter of looking at each episode in the app.
 You can see key information like when people are listening and how far into the episode they’re getting, then apply that to future episodes.

 For example, if you’re creating episodes that are 30 minutes long but find most people are dropping off about 15 minutes in, that could be a sign that shorter episodes will resonate more.
 It could also mean the second half of the show’s topics aren’t as interesting to your audience.